MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 - PRIO_UP: when high the cover will receive a constant signal to move up.
 Usage: make covers move up in case of a fire alarm for example. (*)
 - PRIO_DN: when low the cover will receive a constant signal to move down. (*)

-(*) When high, all incomming MQTT events will be ignored.
+(*) When high, all incomming MQTT commands will be ignored.

 OUTPUT(S)
 - POS: cover position value, byte datatype.